jcorwell1/portfolio/Software Development Processes/Capitalize Utility/README.md

-This is a capitalization utility and many test cases created to test the utility.
+This is the generation of many tests for a theoretical capitalization utility

 Test cases were made using the TSLgenerator.

-EXAMPLES OF USAGE
+EXAMPLES OF USAGE OF CAPITALIZATION UTILITY

 Example 1:
 capitalize file1.txt